Szczecin: Post-war

-While in 1945 the number of pre-war inhabitants dropped to 57,215 on 31 October 1945, the systematic expulsion of Germans started on 22 February 1946 and continued until late 1947, in accordance with the Potsdam Agreement.
+While the number of pre-war inhabitants dropped to 57,215 on 31 October 1945, the systematic expulsion of Germans started on 22 February 1946 and continued until late 1947, in accordance with the Potsdam Agreement.
 In December 1946 about 17,000 German inhabitants remained, while the number of Poles living in the city reached 100,000.
 To ease the tensions between settlers from different regions, and help overcome fear caused by the continued presence of the Soviet troops, a special event was organised in April 1946 with 50,000 visitors in the partly destroyed city centre.
 Settlers from Central Poland made up about 70% of Szczecin's new population.
 In addition to Poles, Ukrainians from Polish areas annexed by the Soviet Union settled there.
 Also Poles repatriated from Harbin, China and Greeks, refugees of the Greek Civil War, settled in Szczecin in the following years.
 In 1945 and 1946, the city was the starting point of the northern route used by the Jewish underground organisation Brichah to channel Jewish displaced persons from Central and Eastern Europe to the American occupation zone.
+By 1950, the entire German population of the city had been expelled.

 Szczecin was rebuilt, and the city's industry was expanded.
-At the same time, Szczecin became a major Polish industrial centre and an important seaport (particularly for Silesian coal) for Poland, Czechoslovakia, and East Germany.
+At the same time, Szczecin became a major Polish industrial centre and an important seaport (particularly for Silesian coal) for Poland, Czechoslovakia and East Germany.
 Cultural expansion was accompanied by a campaign resulting in the "removal of all German traces".
 In 1946, Winston Churchill prominently mentioned the city in his Iron Curtain speech: "From Stettin in the Baltic to Trieste in the Adriatic an iron curtain has descended across the Continent".

-The city witnessed anti-communist revolts in 1970 and 1980.
-On August 30, 1980, first of the four August Agreements, which led to the first legalisation of the trade union Solidarity, was signed in Szczecin.
+The city witnessed anti-communist revolts in 1956, 1970 and 1980.
+On 30 August 1980, first of the four August Agreements, which led to the first legalisation of the trade union Solidarity, was signed in Szczecin.
 The introduction of martial law in December 1981 met with a strike by the dockworkers of Szczecin shipyard, joined by other factories and workplaces in a general strike.
-All these were suppressed by the authorities.
+All these were suppressed by the communist authorities.
 Pope John Paul II visited the city on 11 June 1987.
 Another wave of strikes in Szczecin broke out in 1988 and 1989, which eventually led to the Round Table Agreement and first semi-free elections in post-war Poland.

 Szczecin has been the capital of the West Pomeranian Voivodeship since 1999.